-For example, if you struggle with large groups of people, your therapist will work with you on a scale of situations that slowly allow you to be more comfortable with the ultimate fear.
+If you struggle with large groups of people, for example, your therapist will work with you on a scale of situations that slowly allow you to be more comfortable with the ultimate fear.
 You may be given some therapy homework that involves imagining yourself in a crowded group of people but visualising safety and comfort.
 Or, you may be asked to sit on a park bench for 10 minutes, being in close proximity to people, or to walk to the nearest bus stop and home.

 These lengths of time gradually increase so you become more comfortable in the feared scenario and slowly gain confidence to conquer social anxiety.

 Want to know more?
 Read Grace Victory's tips to relieve social anxiety on Happiful.

 It can be really difficult to ask for help with social anxiety because this in itself could be a trigger.
 But it’s important to know that help is available and can have a profound effect on the way you move forward, anxiety-free.

 If you’re ready to reach out to a counsellor, there are a host of professionals on Counselling Directory.
 You can use our advanced search to narrow down your search criteria, such as the type of session or location, whether online or in-person.
 Take the time to find a counsellor best suited to you and your needs.

 If you're not quite ready to reach out to a therapist, that's OK.
 You can also find help through online peer support services and connect with like-minded individuals experiencing similar symptoms.
 Anxiety UK hosts an online support group dedicated to individuals with anxiety which may be helpful in your treatment.